-'Thailand & Laos Adventure' is rated as a physical level 2 tour.
-A reasonable level of fitness is required but it's more about spending time on your feet rather than covering large distances.
-You'll be getting on and off coaches, walking around the sights and climbing some steps.
+'Thailand and Laos Adventure' is rated as a physical level 2 tour.
+A reasonable level of fitness is required, but it is more about spending time on your feet rather than covering large distances.
+You will be getting on and off coaches, walking around the sights and climbing some steps.